AdamCopeland22/CS4227Project/README.md

 Memento

-The Factory Method
+The Factory Method ✓

-Composite - Implemented by Cian
+Composite - Cian

-Command
+Command - Cathal

-Null Object
+Null Object ✓

+MVC ✓
-MVC - Couple visual representations of test results or something
+*Couple visual representations of test results or something

-Pluggable Adapter
+Pluggable Adapter ✓
+*JJ said implementing this would be good

+POSA
-POSA - Thread pool for concurrency
+*Thread pool for concurrency

+Strategy - Cathal